rjsgn/outline-terraform-ansible/README.md

 - Enable Redis Memorystore on Google Cloud Platform (Optional)
 - Domain Name (Optional)

+You could use `install-terraform.sh` and `install-ansible.sh` to install Terraform and Ansible on Debian based linux distributions.

 ### How to use

 Before running the script, make sure you update values in the file `vars.tf`.
 Alternatively, you can use a `.tfvars` file.